dgroomes/browser-extension-framework/README.md

 * It is useful for two-way communication between components.
 E.g. web-page-to-background, popup-to-background, etc.
 * It depends on the RPC framework
 * If you do not need to inject JavaScript code into the web page, then you probably don't need this framework.
-* This framework only supports injecting one JavaScript file into the web page.
-This is because of the implementation detail around the hardcoded "page-script-satisfied" signal.
-It could be made dynamic with more complexity but I don't need that.

 The API is complicated only because the architecture of a web extension can be complicated.
 Some extensions will use all JavaScript execution environments: background scripts, popup scripts, content scripts and web page scripts.
 It's